AdnanKhan27/Dashboard/README.md

-# DMS Dashboard using React & Tailwind
+# Dashboard Website using React & Tailwind
 > !Note: It's only a frontend application.

 ## `Technologies Used`